altMITgcm/MITgcm/doc/getting_started/getting_started.rst

 -  ``pickup.00000nIter``

 is written out.
-This file represents the state of the model in a condensed form and is used for restarting the integration.
+This file represents the state of the model in a condensed form and is used for restarting the integration (at the specific iteration number).
 Some additional packages and parameterizations also produce separate pickup files, e.g.,

 -  ``pickup_cd.00000nIter`` if the C-D scheme is used (see link to description)